University of Georgia

 What are some of your favorite places?

 My favorite place is The Boar’s Head in Athens.
 It has more a laid-back vibe.
 They have live music and also on popular nights, there is a man who sells amazing hot dogs.
 In terms of dancing, Hedges on Broad is fantastic.
 Sometimes they drop foam on you and that’s always exciting.

 What is the impact of Greek life on nightlife?

-How happy are you with the nightlife at Georgia?
+How happy are you with the weekend options at UGA?
 Is there anything you would change if you could?

 How did you meet your closest friends?

 I met my friends through each other.
 My freshman year roommate played volleyball with me when we were in high school.
 We moved in together to our dorm and we met friends through each other.
 When I was moving into the house where I live now, I reached out to another friend from high school and she needed another roommate.
 I met another best friend through that and we made one massive friend group all through each other.
 Other friends come from the Talking Dog Agency that I keep bringing up.